-The Face Detection function can detect for and capture face(s) to be sent to an FTP server.
+The Face function can detect for and capture face(s) in a specified area and send to an FTP server.
 Select the checkbox next to Face to enable and click to configure.

-- Once enabled, define the detection area, either by drawing a desired area on the image or select Full Screen next to Detection Area to set the entire image as detection area. - 2.
-Configure the following functions as needed: - Detection Sensitivity: Drag the slider to adjust the detection sensitivity. - Snapshot Mode: Select Intelligent Recognition to set the maximum of repeated face snapshots under Max.
-Same Thumbnail Image. - Face Overlay: Enable to include the camera's OSD on the snapshot(s) captured. - Under Trigger Actions, select Upload Image (Original) and/or Upload Image (Face) to upload a snapshot of the entire image and/or a snapshot of the face detected, respectively, upon face detection. - 4.
-Follow Step 6 in 3.5.1.1 Cross Line.
+- 1. Once enabled, define the detection area, either by drawing a desired area on the image or select Full Screen next to Specified Area to set the entire image as detection area. - 2.
+Configure the following functions as needed: - Snapshot Sensitivity: Drag the slider to adjust the detection sensitivity. - ⊙ Snapshot Mode: Select Intelligent Recognition to set the maximum of repeated face snapshots (1~30) for Max.
+Same Thumbnail Image. - Min.
+Pupillary Distance (px): Click Draw and draw in the live view window. - Face Overlay: Enable to include the camera's text overlay on the snapshot(s) captured. - Under Trigger Actions, select Upload Image(Original) to upload a snapshot of the entire image and a snapshot of the face detected upon face detection.
+Select Upload Image(Target) to upload only the snapshot of the face detected. - 4.
+For Plan, follow Step 6 in 3.5.1.1 Cross Line.

-Note: The Counting feature is currently nonfunctional.
+Note: The Counting and Counting Direction features are currently nonfunctional.